-Like hop behind the wheel on a 40-degree day, all in the name of heading to some of best Sunshine Coast cafes to grab the primo-est coffee of the week, or that serve of eggs benny that no-one does better.
+Food.
+It makes us do crazy things.
+Like, hop behind the wheel on a 40-degree day, all in the name of heading to some of the best Sunshine Coast cafes to grab the smoothest coffee or that serve of eggs benny that no-one does better.

 The Velo Project

 The retro queen of the middle coast, The Velo Project has a menu packed with some of the best breakfasts in Mooloolaba.
 But if you’ve already got the morning mapped out, this off-the-beaten-track café also serves up a mean feed for lunch.
 Try the Flip the Bird, for a toasted brioche roll loaded with grilled Cajun chicken, bacon, haloumi, lettuce and a lashing of wasabi and turmeric mayo.
 Trust us, you’ll be back.

 Combat those full-stomach feels with one of the best beach walks on the Sunshine Coast.